-THE OFFERING Common stock offered by us 11,000,000 shares, excluding 1,650,000 shares of common stock issuable pursuant to the overallotment option granted to the underwriters.
-The underwriters will reserve up to 599,900 shares of common stock for sale to Ares in the offering.
-Shares outstanding after this offering 11,066,767 shares, excluding 1,650,000 shares of common stock issuable pursuant to the overallotment option granted to the underwriters.
-Use of proceeds We expect substantially all of the net proceeds from this offering to fund the initial investments described under "Business-Prospective Portfolio Companies-The Portfolio" and to pay our operating expenses.
-We plan to invest the remainder of the net proceeds of this offering, if any, in portfolio companies in accordance with our investment objectives and the strategies described in this prospectus.
-Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality short-term investments, which may earn yields substantially lower than the income that we anticipate receiving once we are fully invested in accordance with our investment objectives.
-If we do not realize yields in excess of our expenses, we may incur operating losses and the market price of shares may decline.
+Common stock offered by us

+shares, excluding shares of common stock issuable pursuant to the over-allotment option granted to the underwriters.
+The underwriters will reserve up to shares of common stock for sale, directly or indirectly, to our directors and employees and certain other parties related to Ares Capital Management.

+Shares outstanding after this offering

+shares, excluding shares of common stock issuable pursuant to the over-allotment option granted to the underwriters.

+Use of proceeds

+We plan to invest the net proceeds of this offering in portfolio companies in accordance with our investment objectives and the strategies described in this prospectus.
+We anticipate that we will primarily invest in first and second lien senior loans and long-term mezzanine debt securities of U.S. middle market companies.
+We anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within 18 months, depending on the availability of appropriate investment opportunities that meet our investment objectives as well as prevailing market conditions.
+Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less from the date of investment.
 See "Use of Proceeds."

-Additional Sales Load Our investment adviser will pay to the underwriters, on our behalf, an additional sales load of \$2,475,000 (\$2,846,250 if the overallotment option is exercised in full).
-This amount will accrue interest at a variable rate that will adjust quarterly equal to the three-month LIBOR plus 2.00% per annum.
-As of September 30, 2004, three-month LIBOR was approximately 2.02%.
-We will be obligated to repay this amount, together with accrued interest (a) if during any four calendar quarter period ending on or after the one year anniversary of the closing of the offering, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
-Distributions We intend to distribute quarterly dividends to our stockholders out of assets legally available for distribution.
+Distributions

+We intend to distribute quarterly dividends to our stockholders out of assets legally available for distribution.
 Our quarterly dividends, if any, will be determined by our board of directors.

+Taxation

-8 Taxation We intend to elect to be treated for federal income tax purposes as a RIC.
+We intend to elect to be treated for federal income tax purposes as a RIC.
 As a RIC, we generally will not pay corporate-level federal income taxes on any ordinary income or capital gains that we distribute to our stockholders as dividends.
 To maintain our RIC status, we must meet specified source-of-income and asset diversification requirements and distribute annually an amount equal to at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, reduced by deductible expenses, out of assets legally available for distribution.
+See "Distributions."

-See "Risk Factors-We will be subject to corporate level income tax if we are unable to qualify as a RIC" and "Distributions."
-Dividend reinvestment plan We have a dividend reinvestment plan for our stockholders.
+Dividend reinvestment plan

+We have a dividend reinvestment plan for our stockholders.
 This is an "opt out" dividend reinvestment plan.
 As a result, if we declare a dividend, then stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash dividends.
 Stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
 See "Dividend Reinvestment Plan."

+Proposed NASDAQ National Market symbol

+"ARCC"

-NASDAQ National Market symbol "ARCC" Trading at a Discount Shares of closed-end investment companies frequently trade at a discount to their net asset value.
+Trading at a Discount

+Shares of closed-end investment companies frequently tend to trade at a discount to their net asset value.
 The possibility that our shares may trade at a discount to our net asset value is separate and distinct from the risk that our net asset value per share may decline.
-Our net asset value immediately following this offering will reflect reductions resulting from the sales load and the amount of the organization and offering expenses paid by us.
-This risk may have a greater effect on investors expecting to sell their shares soon after completion of the public offering and our shares may be more appropriate for long-term investors than for investors with shorter investment horizons.
 We cannot predict whether our shares will trade above, at or below net asset value.